uwaiseibna2/GAP/README.md

 which runs the script to identify NN architectures with minimum CV error with tree-features included dataset for all 2-hidden layered architectures.

-## Get Associated Genes
+## Run selected architecture on a range of genes

-This command-line interface (CLI) command facilitates the execution of the `run_associated.R` script.
-It trains neural networks using a specified gene list against multi-species genetic data to map binary phenotypes.
+This command-line interface (CLI) command executes the `run_associated.R` script.
+It trains neural network architectures with satsifactory CV scores found from previous function on a specified gene list against multi-species genetic data to map binary phenotypes.
 The results are then stored in the designated folder `results`, please create a directory named results under the GAP directory, i.e., `/users/username/downloads/_GAP/results` where the results will be stored after processing.

 **Command Structure**